fornax-navo/astropy/docs/io/fits/usage/cloud.rst

    :ref:`astropy:data-sections` part of the documentation for more details.

-Additional tips for achieving good performance when working with remote files are provided in the :ref:`astropy:optimizing_fsspec` section of this page.
+Additional tips for achieving good performance when working with remote files are provided in the :ref:`astropy:optimizing_fsspec` section further down this page.

 .. note::

     The `ImageHDU.section` feature is only available for uncompressed FITS image extensions.
-Attempting to use `.section` on a compressed image will yield an `AttributeError`.
+Attempting to use ``.section`` on a compressed image will yield an `AttributeError`.